 Basic and clinical research are integral to the Division of Reproductive Endocrinology and Infertility education and patient care missions.

-Funded by the National Institutes of Health (NIH), private grants, and the department, our faculty and fellows are active in clinical trials and basic research–all aimed at increasing our understanding so that we can better care for our patients.
+Funded by the National Institutes of Health (NIH), private grants, and the Department of Obstetrics and Gynecology, our faculty and fellows are active in clinical trials and basic research – all aimed at increasing our understanding so that we can better care for our patients.

 They have identified a transcription factor, c-FOS, which appears to control and inhibit CYP17 production in the ovary.
 The ultimate goal of this research is to develop new clinical protocols to treat women suffering from PCOS.